openbaton/docs/docs/integration-test-use.md

 | nfvo-pwd                                      | The password if a login is required for the NFVO |
 | local-ip					| The ip of the machine on which the integration test is running |

+Alternatively you can also create a directory */etc/openbaton/integration-test* on your machine and put a file named *integration-test.properties* in it.
+There you have to write and set the properties mentioned above.

 After that you will also need a keypair for openstack.
 Create one and download the private key as a .pem file.
 Rename it to integration-test.pem and provide it with the needed permissions by executing *chmod 400 integration-test.pem*.
-Create the directory */etc/openbaton/integration-test* on your machine and move the pem file into it.
+If it does not exist already create the directory */etc/openbaton/integration-test* on your machine and move the pem file into it.
 The next step is to create a vim file.
 Here is an example where you just have to change some fields.
 ```json